ozymandium/hon_thesis/outline.md

         - [figure] Depict GUI as a block with defined inputs & outputs
         - convey distance and deviation info
             - colors: reference Color state calc section below
+    - briefly discuss development process
+        - using playback of raw data:
+            - refine DRTK/TDCP at the same time as the GUI
+        - live testing used mostly to ensure proper memory usage and peripheral software/hardware setup correctly
     -  2 GUIS were made
         -  monolith
             -  follower-centric